|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Elected politicians have demonstrated that they are simply not ready, nor willing nor able to face the scope of the global warming problem.
-The commitments to fossil fuel consumption reduction at Paris in 2015 were not sufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth's averge temperature of about 17.5 degrees C and will cause an eventual sea level rise of about 80 m.
+Their commitments to fossil fuel consumption reduction at Paris in 2015 were not sufficient to prevent thermal runaway, which will eventually cause an increase in Earth's average surface temperature of about 17.5 degrees C and will cause an eventual sea level rise of about 80 m.

 For decades fossil fuel producers have deceptively promoted "renewable energy" because in most electricity supply systems that incorporate "renewable energy" for every 1 kWhe of renewable energy delivered an additional 4 to 6 kWht of fossil fuel are consumed for generation balancing.

-Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels presently used for electricity production, comfort heating, transportation, desalination of water and to meet the increasing daily per capita energy demands of third world populations.
+Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels presently used for electricity production, comfort heating, transportation, industry, desalination of water and to meet the increasing daily per capita energy demands of third world populations.

 However, the water moderated nuclear reactors in common use today are not a sustainable source of nonfossil energy due to: poor natural uranium utilization, limited working life and production of large amounts of highly toxic long lived nuclear waste.

 The solution to this problem is widespread adoption of liquid sodium cooled Fast Neutron Reactors (FNRs).
-As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in nuclear waste requiring long term isolation.
+As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in production of long lived nuclear waste.

 Further advantages of FNRs as compared to water moderated reactors include: